Les Baux and the old

 soldier's room is shot upstairs, above this one.

-But the fall through
+The fall through

 the window is for sure filmed in the farmhouse.
+This little building has

 through (window above room 5)